bavla/Nets/ws/README.md

   - skeletons - important parts of the network: cuts, k-neighbors, Pathfinder, cores, trusses, backbone, islands,
   -  temporal weighted networks.

+Most of the topics are discussed in the book Batagelj, Doreian, Ferligoj, Kejz̆ar (2014) Understanding Large Temporal Networks and Spatial Networks.

 The workshop is based on the programming system R https://cran.r-project.org/.
 The network data and additional R code will be available on GitHub https://github.com/bavla/Nets/tree/master/ws .